Englefield in World War 2

 Curiously, although it is slightly closer in time we know less about the Second World War in Englefield than we do about the First World War.
 The people themselves didn't talk about it much once it was over and there was no parish magazine at the time to act as a record.

 The Second World War, like the First, was seen coming a long way off and the policy of appeasement practised as Hitler's National Socialist Party disregarded the Versailles Treaty by rearming and then annexing the Rhineland, Austria and Czechoslovakia between 1933 and 1939 did nothing to prevent it.
-It did, perhaps, buy some time though and despite the combined efforts of active Nazi supporters and the appeasers in the country, sufficient preparations were made just in time.
+It did, perhaps, buy some time though and despite the combined efforts of mere appeasers and active Nazi supporters in the country, sufficient preparations were made just in time.

 It is on these defensive lines that the local Home Guard would have made their stand in a second battle of Englefield 1070 years after the first.